We're responsible for licensing firework storage and checking firework safety to help protect the public when they buy fireworks locally.

 Unchecked dealers can also mean unchecked fireworks, so there is an increased risk of buying illegal or unsafe fireworks from these sources.

 To help protect you we've put together a list of firework sellers we have checked and authorised.
 Please see the link lower down this page.

 Fireworks should not be sold from vehicles, market stalls or car boot sales so any activity of this nature is of immediate concern.

-You can help to ensure your safety and that only reporting any suspicious firework dealing for our officers to investigate to the Citizens Advice consumer helpline on 08454 040506.
+You can help to ensure your safety by reporting any suspicious firework dealing to our officers on the Citizens Advice consumer helpline, tel: 03454 040506.

 Remember!
 Remember!
 Fireworks can be a source of fun and enjoyment but to keep safe it is essential to follow the Fireworks Safety Code (opens in a new window).

-Check out the links in the information on other websites section for advice on how to avoid injury and enjoy the celebrations.
+Check out the information for advice on how to avoid injury and enjoy the celebrations.